anyscale/madewithml.github.io/docs/courses/mlops/splitting.md

 The standard deviation is much better but not 0 (perfect splits) because keep in mind that an input can have any combination of of classes yet each input can only belong in one of the data splits.

-!!! note
-    [Iterative stratification](http://scikit.ml/_modules/skmultilearn/model_selection/iterative_stratification.html#IterativeStratification){:target="_blank"} essentially creates splits while "trying to maintain balanced representation with respect to order-th label combinations".
+> [Iterative stratification](http://scikit.ml/_modules/skmultilearn/model_selection/iterative_stratification.html#IterativeStratification){:target="_blank"} essentially creates splits while "trying to maintain balanced representation with respect to order-th label combinations".
 We used to an `order=1` for our iterative split which means we cared about providing representative distribution of each tag across the splits.
 But we can account for [higher-order](https://arxiv.org/abs/1704.08756){:target="_blank"} label relationships as well where we may care about the distribution of label combinations.

 ## Resources
 - [How (and why) to create a good validation set](https://www.fast.ai/2017/11/13/validation-sets/){:target="_blank"}